shichenhui/CAAL/README.md

 # CAAL

-The implementation of the paper **"Cross-Modal Inconsistency in Clustering: A Confidence-Aware Active Learning Framework"**.
 The code is coming soon.

 ## Context